DataBiosphere/azul/webservice/README.md

 ***/keywords***<br>

-Currently there are 5 parameters supported.
-They are as follows:<br>

 |Parameter|Description|Data Type|Example|
 |--- |--- |--- |--- |
 |type|Specifies which type of format to return (file or file-donor).
 Supplied as a string.
 Defaults to 'file'.|String|http://ucsc-cgp.org/api/v1/keywords?type=file&q=8f1 This will return files based on the search query 8f1.|